NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/operators.md

 </table>
 {{</table-wrap>}}

-\* _Access to the `matches` operator requires a Cloudflare Business or Enterprise plan._
+\* _Access to the `matches` operator requires a Khulnasoft Business or Enterprise plan._

-### Additional operators in the Cloudflare dashboard
+### Additional operators in the Khulnasoft dashboard

-The Cloudflare dashboard shows the following functions as operators:
+The Khulnasoft dashboard shows the following functions as operators:

 * _starts with_ (corresponding to the [`starts_with` function](/ruleset-engine/rules-language/functions/#function-starts_with)): Returns `true` when a string starts with a given substring, and `false` otherwise.
 * _ends with_ (corresponding to the [`ends_with` function](/ruleset-engine/rules-language/functions/#function-ends_with)): Returns `true` when a string ends with a given substring, and `false` otherwise.